raspberrypilearning/image-identifier/en/step_5.md

 First, create a variable that stores the size of image, in pixels, that the model expects.
 Since it was trained on square images, you only need to store a single number — the width and height are the same.

 Near the end of `project.py`, find the `update_picture` function.
-In the gap between the end of the `update_picture` function and the line after it (`button = PushButton…`), add a few blank lines for space (just to make it easier to read the code) and add an `IMAGE_SIZE` variable and set it to 224.
-Remember that for variables set by the programmer and not changed during the course of the program, use upper case names.
+In the gap between the end of the `update_picture` function and the line after it (`button = PushButton…`), add a few blank lines for space (just to make it easier to read the code), and add an `IMAGE_SIZE` variable and set it to 224.
+Remember to use upper case names for variables set by the programmer and not changed during the course of the program.

 ```python
 IMAGE_SIZE = 224